top of page

 Access the database through our partner, the Institute for Composer Diversity.

 While careful thought and consideration went into the designation of every song level, each analysis is subjective and trends on the conservative side.
 This is by no means definitive!
 In choosing repertoire, the strengths and abilities of the student should be at the forefront.
 Every voice is unique!

 What to know more about the analysis process?
 Check out the rubric.

 THE LIST IS ONGOING!

 Know a female composer whose works should be included on the database?
 Send them our way!

 Are you a female composer and want your works included?
 Let us know!

 Logan Contreras is a mezzo-soprano and educator based in Colorado.
-She is currently Artist in Residence at Colorado State University - Pueblo.
+She is currently Assistant Professor of Music at the University of Northern Colorado.
 The Kassia Database is a product of Logan's doctoral degree from the University of Missouri-Kansas City, inspired by her applied teaching as a graduate teaching assistant at the Conservatory.